Natural Capital Evaluation

 Water consumption (raw materials)

 By 2030, we will use 100% natural materials from regenerative agriculture, or which come from closed-loop recycling.
-By focusing on regenerative agriculture, we are also promoting more sustainable water management.
+Healthy soil and conservative tillage help to retain humidity better and combined with an adequate irrigation technology, wherever the climate requires it, they can also reduce water depletion.

 Discover more